DTC: Deep Tracking Control: Acknowledgments

 \section{Acknowledgments}

 \textbf{Funding:} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement No 852044.
-This research was supported by the Swiss National Science Foundation (SNSF) as part of project No 166232 and No 188596, and by the Swiss National Science Foundation through the National Centre of Competence in Research Robotics (NCCR Robotics). \textbf{Author Contribution:} F.J. formulated the main ideas, trained and tested the policy using baseline-to-1, and conducted most of the experiments.
+This research was supported by the Swiss National Science Foundation (SNSF) as part of project No 188596, and by the Swiss National Science Foundation through the National Centre of Competence in Research Robotics (NCCR Robotics). \textbf{Author Contribution:} F.J. formulated the main ideas, trained and tested the policy using baseline-to-1, and conducted most of the experiments.
 J.H. interfaced baseline-to-2 with the tracking policy and conducted the box-climbing experiments.
 F.F. contributed to the Theory and improved some of the original ideas.
-All authors helped to write, improve and refine the paper.\textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All (other) data needed to evaluate the conclusions in the paper are present in the paper or the Supplementary Materials.
+All authors helped to write, improve, and refine the paper. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All (other) data needed to evaluate the conclusions in the paper are present in the paper or the Supplementary Materials. \highlight{Data-sets and code to generate all our figures are made publicly available~\cite{DatasetJenelten}.}